Staffing and recruiting companies have a sixth sense for hot passive candidates.

 “You’ll need to uncover not just one key stakeholder,” Bryerton says, “but look for multiple points of contact.
 Otherwise, when your single point of contact leaves the company or moves to a different department, you’ll have to rebuild the relationship from scratch with someone new.
 Or lose the deal altogether.”

 - Upcoming projects

-- Rounds of hiring and firing – especially new leaders in the C-suite
+- Rounds of hiring and firing – especially new C-level leaders.

 - Financial events like investments or mergers

 - Installed technologies or software in use

 Be aware of what projects are coming down the pipe, and what your prospective company is focused on.
 What are their pain points?